 Oh well, that wasn’t too hard, except that I was in the cooking team with mister – kiss – stealer.
 I warned him that I would use the BBQ tools to flip him on the grill.
 That worked.
 It became our joke.
 Slowly I started to feel more relaxed and could actually enjoy the evening.

 When I walked back into the common room, a handsome man had joined the group of eight wild men.
 Politely he introduced himself in English.
 Wow, how did he end up here?
 “Same way you did”, he answered.
 He met three men at the lake and they invited him to come over for a drink.
 This new man, Aleksandar, was at Zelengora to hike and explore, searching for edible plants.
 That’s his thing, surviving on what nature has to offer.
+On what the wild Balkans have to offer.
 I couldn’t help being impressed.
 And a bit ashamed.

 All day plants has been in my way and my backpack is full of food.
 While treating myself on a cup of coffee was what kept me going, this man was moving with nature.
 I’m fighting it.

 I know I shouldn’t blame myself or feel guilty that I know nothing about the environment I’m trying to find my way through.
 There are many different ways, many different adventures.
 I can’t do it all at the same time.
 And I surely have to learn a lot before I can even think of feeding myself with wild plants.